Gammerdinger/Bioinformatic_protocols/Alignment/README.md

 For several downstream software packages, read groups are sometimes required.
 As such, I generally add them as I do the alignment in bwa-mem however you can also add them in Picard.
 That method can be found at:

+Before carrying out an alignment with `bwa` you are going to need to index your reference genome using the following command:

+`bwa index <reference.fasta>`

+><reference.fasta>: This is the path to the reference FASTA file.

+After the indexing has run, you will find several files with your FASTA file name along different sufficies

 #### mem

 For most paired-end short-read alignment, I use `bwa mem`.
 The syntax that I generally use is: